Yona Keisari: Intra-tumoral alpha radiation

 Since 2003, Keisari has been involved in the development of a treatment for the destruction of malignant tumors by intra-tumoral alpha radiation.
-Keisari, together with his physicist colleague Prof. Itzhak Kelson and their students Dr. Lior Arazi and Dr. Tomer Cooks, developed a comprehensive treatment modality for cancer using radioactive needles in combination with boosting the activity of the immune system.
+Keisari, together with his physicist colleague Prof. Itzhak Kelson and their students Dr. Lior Arazi and Dr. Tomer Cooks, developed a treatment modality for cancer using radioactive needles in combination with boosting the activity of the immune system.
 The treatment, known as Diffusing alpha emitter Radiation Therapy (DaRT) is based on needles loaded with radium-224.
-These needles are inserted into the tumors and release short-lived atoms that emit alpha particles.
-These atoms disperse in the tumor and spray it with extremely destructive alpha radiation.
-The treatment is unique in that it uses alpha radiation and is the only one of its kind in the world for the treatment of solid tumors. his treatment can be given in combination with immune system boosters or chemotherapy.
+These needles are inserted into the tumors and release short-lived atoms that emit alpha particles, which disperse in the tumor and deliver targeted alpha radiation.
+The treatment can be given in combination with immune system boosters or chemotherapy.

-Keisari's research showed that destruction of solid tumors with DaRT triggered anti-tumor immune reactivity which could be enhanced by immune manipulation.Thus, the treatment not only damages the primary cancer but causes the activation of specific immune components which kill metastatic cells that spread in the body, the ones that cause the death of 85% of cancer patients.
-The treatment was declared a breakthrough by the FDA.
-Kelson and Keisari together with Uzi Sofer and Amnon Gat participated in the establishment of a company called "Alpha Tau Medical" which distributes the treatment worldwide.
+Keisari's research showed that destruction of solid tumors with DaRT triggered anti-tumor immune reactivity which could be enhanced by immune manipulation.
+The treatment was granted Breakthrough Device Designation by the FDA.
+Kelson and Keisari together with Uzi Sofer and Amnon Gat participated in the establishment of "Alpha Tau Medical" which commercializes the treatment.
 Keisari serves as the chief scientific officer of this company.

-In Israel and around the world, patients with skin or head and neck squamous-cell carcinoma tumors have been treated, and tumors were eradicated in patients who could not be treated by other means, mainly elderly patients.
-The treatment is currently given as part of clinical trials to patients in Israel, the United States, Canada, Japan, Italy, the United Kingdom and France and will expand to other countries in the future.
+In Israel and around the world, patients with skin or head and neck squamous-cell carcinoma tumors have been treated as part of clinical trials in Israel, the United States, Canada, Japan, and European countries.

 Lung infections

-His research on the innate immunity against lung infections was conducted in collaboration with the bacteriologist Prof. Itzhak Ofek and focused on the involvement of macrophages, surfactant proteins and defensinss in the protection of the lungs against Klebsiella pneumoniae infections.
-These studies emphasized the crucial role of macrophages in the protection of the lungs against this dangerous pathogen.
+His research on the innate immunity against lung infections was conducted in collaboration with the bacteriologist Prof. Itzhak Ofek and focused on the involvement of macrophages, surfactant proteins and defensins in the protection of the lungs against Klebsiella pneumoniae infections.
+These studies emphasized the role of macrophages in the protection of the lungs against this pathogen.